 The truth is that whether the market is for retail workers, teachers or grapefruit, the price is generally determined by the interaction of supply and demand.
 I’d love to find a wonderful school district near my home that would pay me and my teacher friends the astronomical wages we feel we deserve, but those institutions don’t exist.
 That’s why most of us will head back to work for the same districts in the fall and hope we’ll see a small cost of living increase.

 As I constantly stress to my students, if you want to make more money, then you need to increase your human capital.
-Otherwise you might find yourself working for 6 cents a day.
+Otherwise you might find yourself working in what I call a McJob.